luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 ---

-## 10. Example program
+## Example program

-Example sequence:
+A simple example program is:

 | Address | Instruction | Meaning |
 |--------:|-------------|---------|